 If BCOs are recruited and trained for a specific event/testing mission, the re-accreditation component does not apply.
-If those same BCOs are used again, at a later time or future event, they are trained and accredited each time.
+If those same BCOs are used again, later or at a future event, they are trained and accredited each time.

 SECTION 5: ADDITIONAL CONSIDERATIONS